fluree/to-do-lists-generator/README.md

 > In FlureeQL's JSON syntax, we differentiate transactions by wrapping each `{ transaction object }` in `[ bracket notation ]`.
 This also allows us to imply that a single transaction might `[{ include }, { many }, { transaction }, { items }]`.

 The `_id` value must describe the collection this record should belong to.
-In this example the `$1` suffix gives the record a unique "temporary id", in case you need to reference this record elsewhere within your transaction.
+In this example the `$1` suffix gives the record a unique "**temporary id**", in case you need to reference this record elsewhere within your transaction.
 For more temp id examples visit **Temporary Ids** in the [Transaction Basics](https://docs.flur.ee/docs/1.0.0/transact/basics) section of the docs.
 Below is a diluted example of the query above in SQL:

     INSERT INTO list (_id, name, description)
-    VALUES('list$1', "My List", "This is my grocery list")
+    VALUES("list$1", "My List", "This is my grocery list")

 Of course, our lists are most valuable when they link list data to independent task record data.
 An individual task record transaction might look like this: